 Top image: K Shanmugam’s Facebook page

 This is the fourth installment of a five-part leadership series.
-The last one, most likely on Lawrence Wong and Pritam Singh, will be published over the next few days.
+The last one, on Lawrence Wong and Pritam Singh, is here.

 On being the PAP’s “chief attack dog”.
 Shanmugam once objected to somebody calling him a “barking dog”.
 So, for the avoidance of doubt, I use “attack dog” in the typical style of accepted political jargon.